ZeronSix/opengl-series-csharp/README.md

 - Do something with GLEW.
 - tdogl framework is not fully ported.
 Only things that source code needs to be compiled are ported.
 - Fix some bugs
+- Add solution files for VS2010 and MonoDevelop 4 (Xamarin Studio).

 # Credits